Fermat-ORG/fermat-framework/README.md

 * Automate all the management needed to know when it is safe to spend  bitcoins or any other crypto currency.
 This allows regular people to buy and spend bitcoins, whenever they need, confident that they never lose money.

-* Moreover each time a user spends within the limits of the available balance calculated by the platform they will profit from the exchange rate.
+* Moreover each time a user spends within the limits of the available balance calculated by the com.bitdubai.platform they will profit from the exchange rate.
 This profit can be interpreted as a discount produced by the wallet technology and serves as a real life incentive to use crypto currency over fiat at any time.

 ##### Associated Concepts: